yoonsikp/family.md/eye.md

 ### Open Angle Glaucoma
 Typically painless, chronic, and not a medical emergency

-## Stye / Chalazion
+### Stye / Chalazion
 Blockage of sebaceous gland, usually caused by staph aureus.
 Treat with warm compresses and erythromycin ointment (BID).
+Can take several weeks for resolution.

-## Bacterial Conjunctivitis
+### Bacterial Conjunctivitis
 Seen commonly in one eye with crusting/discharge.
 Usually minimal vision changes.
 Treat with erythryomicin ointment or Vigamox Ophthalmic drops.

-## Conjunctivitis vs Keratitis
+### Other Conjunctivitis and Keratitis
-risk factor is contact lenses
-keratitis only affects the cornea and causes pain, not a truge emergency keratitis photophbia + small pupil iritis --> referred pain from opposite eye dont give eye steroids without optho

-## corneal abrasion
-use polysporin eye drops or vigamox topical NSAID refer for large lesions
+Other causes of conjunctivitis include allergic, viral, etc. Keratitis is inflammation only affecting the cornea, usually not a true emergency.
+Microbial keratitis is common in contact lens users and should be treated with Vigamox eyedrops for Pseudomonas coverage.
+Do not prescribe steroids without optho referral.

+### Corneal Abrasion
+Blurry vision and discomfort post corneal injury.
+Can be confirmed with fluorescein exam.
+Treat with OTC Polysporin eye drops or Vigamox.
+Topical ketorolac can be used for short term (QID 1-2 days) for discomfort.
+Refer to ophtho for large lesions.